Learning about a changing state

-for all~$t\ge0$ and~$t'\ge0$. \footnote{ This specification of~$\Cov(\theta(t),\theta(t'))$ assumes~$\theta_0$ and~$\beta$ are independent.
-I make this assumption for simplicity. } This process differs from the Brownian motion only in the specification of~$\Cov(\theta(t),\theta(t'))$, where the product of~$t$ and~$t'$ replaces their minimum.
+for all~$t\ge0$ and~$t'\ge0$.
+This process differs from the Brownian motion only in the specification of~$\Cov(\theta(t),\theta(t'))$, where the product of~$t$ and~$t'$ replaces their minimum.
 Yet this replacement leads to substantively different learning patterns.

 I illustrate these patterns in Figure~\ref{fig:precisions-variances}.
 It shows the optimal myopic precisions~$p_n^*$ and resulting posterior variances when the state follows \begin{enumerate}

 \item[(i)] the Brownian motion defined in Section~\ref{sec:model},